 There are lots to see, but all the above can be seen in one afternoon.
 It’s recommended that you bring your own food. if you get hungry. as there is no food inside the gardens and walking in the sun becomes exhausting.

 Some of the gardens have a modern twist added to them but it’s very clear that many parts of the garden are from when the palace was founded.
 Once we entered and passed the cypress trees we were will be able to see an entire panoramic shot of Granada.
-We passed the entrance we and entered the Generalife where we discovered manicured bushes and trees.
+We passed the entrance and entered the Generalife where we discovered manicured bushes and trees.
 They were surrounded with perfectly cut stones with water rushing through them in little canals from a centrally placed fountain.
 Alhambra gardens were the perfect place to relax and just be.
 No thinking critically just enjoyment.
 No stress or worry about rushing through them.

 Many of the trees let out different scents and apparently the gardens grow oranges as well as jasmine!
 There are parts of the gardens where vines are growing up posts adding to an already remarkable setting.
 I took some time to sit on a bench and just enjoy what was around me.
 It was everything that I thought a Spanish garden and courtyard would be and more.
 I got commanding views of the entire city as well as a view of the Sierra Nevadas in the distance that still had snow adding to the vividness of the area.
 There is also another hill next to the Alhambra (the Albayzin neighborhood) that is perfect for taking photos of the Alhambra as well as it’s scenic from the Alhambra itself.

 One part of the Alhambra gardens takes you close to where the palace walls and the city edge meets.
 Some of these walls look as if they been here from when the Alhambra was originally built although that’s probably not true.
 The Alcazaba is one of the furthest sections of the Alhambra, from the entrance, and has palm trees, jasmine trees, Spanish towers, pools of water, and views of the snowy Sierra Nevada’s.
-Many vines are growing on the walled part of the garden and it’s a grew place to go to get some shade and step away from the crowd.
+Many vines are growing on the walled part of the garden and it’s a great place to go to get some shade and step away from the crowd.

-At the Partal section you can get the best view of the Albayzin and the see the white buildings that adorn it.
+At the Partal section you can get the best view of the Albayzin and see the white buildings that adorn it.
 There is more Moorish architecture as well as bell towers and inner gardens filled with more gardens.
 Near the Partal there is the Palace of Charles V, an avant-garde building of its time that makes a total circle once you get to the center.
 A truly stunning building!

 Make sure to spot out the pottery when coming down the hill of the Alhambra.
 Cuesta Gomerez has many shops that sale Granada pottery, taracea, tiles and other traditional handicrafts.
 When leaving I ended up buying some Granada pottery that I still have today!
 And below I list the the sections of the Alhambra with some pictures.

-Generalife if the first part we hit while at the Alhambra.
+Generalife is the first part we hit while at the Alhambra.
 It consists of upper manicured gardens as well as lower gardens.
 This part had quaint fountains, cobbled stone pathways, vines and manicured bushes!
 A very delightfully, relaxing part of the Alhambra.
 It’s also a great place to sit and have a snack and enjoy the sunshine.

 Palace of Charles V